sailthru/sailthru-magento-extension/README.md

 Sailthru Script Tag is compiled with Babel, which [causes issues with Magento's bundled PrototypeJS 1.7.0.][1]
 We've specifically found that the default frontend configurable-swatch picker is unable to select.
 The Babel issue appears to be resolved by updating Prototype to 1.7.3.

 ##### Documentation
-We are currently finishing 2.0.0 documentation.
-You can find documentation for the previous extension version as well our APIs at [Sailthru GetStarted][2].
+You can find documentation for the extension as well our APIs at [Sailthru GetStarted][2].

 ##### Support
 For questions or troubleshooting, please visit [Sailthru Support][3] or submit an issue on GitHub.

+##### Migrating from previous versions
+The 2.0.0 uses updated schemas for User and Template Vars.
+Visit the documentation above to see the full schemas and what's changed.

 ## Installation
+* *We've moved codepools.
+Before installing, make sure to remove the current plugin.*
-*Note: After installation, you may need to login, clear cache, and then re-login.*
+* *After installation, you may need to login, clear cache, and then re-login.*

 ### Manual Installation